Skip to content

 Contraindications

-• Concomitant use of nitrates (e.g., nitroglycerin products; isosorbide medicines) [3]
+• Concomitant use of nitrates for angina/chest pain (e.g., nitroglycerin sprays/tablets, isosorbide)

 • Concomitant use of riociguat